Mandates

 2022 Effective mandates

-By default, the subscriber will receive the monthly accrual notice in the same method as they selected for their EOB, whether paper or electronic.
+By default, the subscriber will receive the monthly accrual notice in the same method as they selected for their explanation of benefits (EOB), whether paper or electronic.
 To opt in to electronic statements rather than paper mail, subscribers can sign into their member portal online or call Member Services.
 Subscribers can opt back into paper notifications at any time.

 2021 Effective mandates